nestauk/dap_aria_mapping/dap_aria_mapping/pipeline/semantic_taxonomy/README.md

 The file `make_taxonomies.py` generates taxonomies using all methods described above, and exports additional outputs over the single routine as it also produces matrices of co-occurrences for each method.
 In addition, it combines all clustering algorithms, and generates a co-occurrence matrix for the frequencies of co-occurrences among all approaches, which we label `meta_cluster`.
 These are stored in `s3://aria-mapping/outputs/semantic_taxonomy/cooccurrences/`.

+Note that due to the nature of the different clustering algorithms, some post-processing is necessary for some of them.
+This makes the use of `make_taxonomies.py` difficult, with many parameters needing adjustment to produce any variations of the data.

 ## Make a Graph object

 In order to use the `meta_cluster` in a community detection algorithm, we use the matrix of co-occurrences as an adjacency matrix to construct a graph object `nx.Graph`.
 To do so, execute: